yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

     return JSONResponse(result)

 ```
-The code extracs the image from the request, computes embeddindgs using our trained resnet, calls annoy search function and returns a list of urls for the frontend to display.
+The code extracts the image from the request, computes embeddings using our trained resnet, calls annoy search function and returns a list of urls for the frontend to display.

+[**extractor.py**](https://github.com/yonigottesman/deepfood/blob/master/deepfood_service/app/app/extractor.py) contains the code that initializes the models.

-index.html is the front-end html, nothing special here except a little trick to get faster results.
-Instead of sending the full image (1-3MB) I added a script that resizes to our model input size 224*224 so that the image is sent mutch faster.
+[**index.html**](https://github.com/yonigottesman/deepfood/blob/master/deepfood_service/app/app/templates/index.html) is the front-end html, nothing special here except a little trick to get faster results.
+Instead of sending the full image (1-3MB) I added a script that resizes the image to our model input size 224*224 before sending to server.

+[Some pictures of the app]

 Docker
 ===
-Easyest and most standard way of deploying an application is packaging it in a docker container.
-To do it I need a Dockerfile that is a set of inscructions to build the image.
+Easyest and most standard way of deploying an application is packaging it in a docker image.
+The set of instrucitons to build the image are written in the Dockerfile:

 ```shell
 FROM tiangolo/uvicorn-gunicorn:python3.7